microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

  First, retry the activation using the button.
 If it repeatedly does not succeed, see [https://github.com/microsoft/mindaro/issues/32](https://github.com/microsoft/mindaro/issues/32).

 When you are using Bridge to Kubernetes in a remote SSH session, if EndpointManager fails, the issue might be that Bridge to Kubernetes cannot modify the hosts file due to a permissions issue.
-To enable remote SSH or running as non-elevated user, you should update your code to use Kubernetes service environment variables, and configure VS Code to use them, as described [here](kubernetes-env-vars.md).
+To enable remote SSH or running as non-elevated user, you should update your code to use Kubernetes service environment variables, and configure VS Code to use them, as described in the [Service environment variables](/docs/containers/kubernetes-env-vars.md) topic.

 ## Next steps